Introduction

 #> ================================================================================

-Note that you need to change the elements parameter to this function to make sure that formulae with sulfur and chloride (S/Cl) are also accepted.
+Note that you may need to change the elements parameter to this function, e.g. here to make sure that formulae with sulfur and chloride (S/Cl) are also calculated.
 It is highly recommended to limit the elements (by default it is just C, H, N, O and P) as this can significantly reduce processing time and improbable formula candidates.
 In this tutorial we already knew which compounds to expect so the choice was easy, but often a good guess can be made in advance.
+The call the estimateIDConfidence() function is then used to estimate the confidence of the generated formula candidates based on a set of rules defined in the idlevelrules.yml file.
+This file is based on the Schymanski ID confidence levels and can be modified to fit your needs.

 Then generateCompounds() is used to execute MetFrag and generate the compounds.